 Rabbi Berman has been active in various religious and civic organizations both locally and nationally.
 In 1986, he was appointed by the late Mayor Harold Washington to the Chicago Peace Conversion Commission, charged with drafting and enforcing the city’s Nuclear Free Zone Ordinance.
 From 1989-1996, he served on the faculty of the Lutheran School of Theology in Chicago, and has also served on the Social Action Committee of the Chicago Board of Rabbis; the AIDS Pastoral Committee of the Council of Religious Leaders in Chicago; and the Leadership Council of the Howard Brown Memorial AIDS Clinic.
 From 1992-1996, Rabbi Berman represented the Chicago Jewish community on the Metropolitan Task Force of the Council for the World Parliament of Religions, and served on the Board of Directors of Planned Parenthood of Chicago from 1994-1996.
 In addition, he has been an annual contributor to the World Book Encyclopedia Year Book as editor of its articles on Judaism.

 With his decision to move to Boston in 1997, he became Rabbi Emeritus of Chicago Sinai Congregation.
 Currently, he is active in a variety of civic and interfaith organizations in Boston.
 He was the Founding Co-Chair of the Religious Coalition for the Freedom to Marry in 1997, and has regularly officiated at the annual Gay Pride Service at the New England Holocaust Memorial.
-As part of the partnership between BJS and Emmanuel Church, Rabbi Berman serves as “Rabbi in Residence” of the parish, preaching monthly at its Sunday worship.
-Rabbi Berman also serves as Executive Director of the Society for Classical Reform Judaism, a national organization dedicated to promoting the historic liberal principles and distinctive worship traditions of the American Reform Movement.
+As part of the partnership between CRT and Emmanuel Episcopal Church, Rabbi Berman serves as “Rabbi in Residence” of the parish, preaching regularly at its Sunday worship.
+Rabbi Berman also serves as Rabbinic Director of the Society for Classical Reform Judaism, a national organization dedicated to promoting the historic liberal principles and distinctive worship traditions of the American Reform Movement.
 He lectures at congregations throughout the country on behalf of the SCRJ, and teaches regularly at Hebrew Union College, the major seminary of Reform Judaism, at its campuses in Cincinnati and Jerusalem.

 Rabbi Berman’s avocational interests include the study of American history, architectural history and the collecting of contemporary art and rare books.
 He is an active patron and collector of the Cape Cod Impressionist art tradition.
 He lives in downtown Boston with his husband Steven.
 They were among the very first couples married in Massachusetts following the victory of marriage equality in 2004.
 They are the proud parents of their adored Shih Tzu “twins,” Melvin and Theodore.